domenicomuller/glide-text2im/README.md

 You can read the detailed work on the [Report](report.pdf).

-For details on the pre-trained models in this repository, see the [Model Card](model-card.md).
+For details on the pre-trained models in this repository, see the original [Model Card](model-card.md).

 # **Usage**